linkel/MIT-6.042j-Mathematics-for-Computer-Science/PS4 - Graph Theory/GraphTheoryIntro.md

 2. Otherwise, if u and v were in different connected components of G prime, then by adding it back those two components merge into one in G, and all other components remain unchanged in G, thus reducing the number of components by 1.

 So G has at least (k - n) - 1 connected components.
 This is equal to k - (n + 1) connected components.

+### Corollary

+Every connected graph with n vertices has at least n - 1 edges.

+Induction is a common proof style for graphs.
+It's often done on the number of edges in the graph, or the number of vertices.
+Think about induction on these when you hit a graph problem, says the text.

+In our inductive step in the previous proof, we took this (n + 1)-edge graph and threw out an edge to apply the induction assumption, then put the edge back.
+Apparently this is pretty common!
+Use the shrink-down, grow-back arguments.
+Beware thinking that you can just start with an n-edge graph and add one more to get an n+1 edge graph.
+That opens up some logical errors in certain proofs.